 Address: Mühlenstraße 29, 40213 Düsseldorf, Germany

-Memorial Dusseldorf, also known as Places of Remembrance and Memorial Dusseldorf, is an exhibition center located in Mühlenstraße 29, 40213 Düsseldorf, Germany.
-It is particularly situated on the western side of the Standthaus in the Old Town Alstadt.
+Memorial Dusseldorf, also known as Places of Remembrance and Memorial Dusseldorf, is an exhibition center on the western side of the Standthaus in the Old Town Alstadt.

 The museum has since 1987 been in existence.
 In 2015, there was an expansion in the museum to triple its former size.
 This expansion particularly included the permanent exhibition complemented by the “Dusseldorf children and young people under National Socialism.”

-The police headquarters was in this location from the year 1926 to 1934, which the Gestapo fully controlled.
-Later on, the SS and the District military command parked into the house over the course of some years.
-Admission into the museum is completely free.
+The police headquarters was in this location from 1926 to 1934, which the Gestapo fully controlled.
+Later, the SS and the District military command parked in the house for years.
+Admission to the museum is completely free.